contentful/forma-36/packages/forma-36-react-components/src/components/Pill/README.md

       style={{ padding: '0.375rem 0.625rem' }}
     />
   }
-/>
+/>;
 ```

 ## Best practices

- - use Pill to represent data like contact details
+- use Pill to represent data like contact details or tagging
- - display data in the Pill like tagging
 - it can be used for web content that needs to be labeled, categorized, or organized using keywords that describe them.

 ## Content recommendations:

 - Be sure the pill text is clear and concise.

 ## Accessibility

 - Label value is passed in the component as a aria-label and title in the span element, like follows `aria-label={label} title={label}`.